Jkeyuk/Projects/LearningProjects/UnZipApp/readme.md

-This application takes a zip file and unpacks the contents to a output folder of the users choosing.
-This application also keep the directory paths intact allowing for nested folder in the zip archive to maintain their proper paths.
+This application takes a zip file and unpacks the contents to an output folder of the users choosing.
+This application also keeps the directory paths intact allowing for nested folders in the zip archive to maintain their proper paths.

-This project was created to help me understand how unzipping files works with the JAVA zip uttilities API.
+This project was created to help me understand how unzipping files work with the JAVA zip utilities API.